Mustang Mk. I

 These unescorted missions had disastrous results for the bombers.
 During a bombing mission over Schweinfurt, Germany on October 14th , 1943, to bomb the large ball bearing factories so crucial to the German war effort, the U.S. Eighth Air Force were attacked by a large number of Luftwaffe fighter aircraft.
 Out of 229 bombers, 60 were shot down and 17 more were damaged beyond repair.
 This loss rate was unacceptable and proved that the allied daylight bombing campaign over Germany could not continue unless the bombers could be accompanied by fighter aircraft.

-Originally overlooked by the USAAF, the P-51 did not see action with American forces until March of 1943.
+Originally overlooked by the USAAF, the P-51 did not see action with American forces until April of 1943 (The NA-91 or P-51-NA with the 154th Observation Squadron).
 Once its full potential had been developed, the USA realized that this aircraft had been ignored for far too long.

 With the addition of the British Rolls-Royce Merlin engine to the American airframe, it would be unmatched by any other piston aircraft of World War II.